Ponytail Palm: Beautiful Flesh Indoors or Out

 With large, old plants caudex injury is a worst-case scenario.
 Once the caudex is breached, on a plant large or small, and infection takes hold, the only way to try and save it is to carve out all the damaged tissue.
 It’s a lot like skin cancer surgery where layer after layer is removed until the tissue shows no more discoloration.
 Then refrain from watering.
 It will heal with an ugly callused scar upon the beautiful flesh of the trunk, but at least the plant will be saved.

 Use this same technique if you get rot spots on young, indoor ponytail palms.
-Do surgery with a razor-sharp knife, then allow all exposed tissue to dry out in the shade afterwards.
+Do surgery with a razor-sharp knife, then allow all exposed tissue to dry out in the shade afterward.
 A dry callus will form to seal it off from infection.

 Beaucarnea is one of the most underrated landscape plants for arid zones and house plants for contemporary homes.
 Affordable, architectural in form, adaptable, and requiring minimal moisture, its design possibilities are endless.
 Just remember, the ponytail palm is not a palm at all but a beautiful head of long green hair upon a most graceful body.